girlscriptjaipur/HacktoberFest/README.md

-# HacktoberFest
+# Algorithms
-Repo is For hacktoberfest
+Repo for Algorithms